Brooklyn-Area Schools Offering EMT Courses

 Associate in Applied Science in Paramedic

-This degree program takes roughly two years to complete and includes courses in emergency medical care and paramedics.
-It trains students how to respond in emergency situations.
+This degree program takes 2-3 years to complete, depending on what program plan the student chooses, and it includes courses in emergency medical care and paramedics.
+It trains students in how to respond in emergency situations.
 Learners also complete a clinical and two internships.
-Upon completion of the program, they're eligible to earn the Basic and Advanced Cardiac Life Support certifications, take the emergency medical technician (EMT) and paramedic certification exam and take the New York City Medical Advisory Certification Exam.
+Upon completion of the program, graduates are eligible to earn the Basic and Advanced Cardiac Life Support certifications, take the emergency medical technician (EMT) and paramedic certification exam and take the New York City Medical Advisory Certification Exam.

 CUNY La Guardia Community College

 La Guardia Community College is also part of the CUNY system.
-EMT and paramedic programs are available through the college's Health Science Department.
+EMT and paramedic programs are available through the college's Health Sciences Department and the Continuing Education division.

 EMT Basic Course

 Through this course, students learn to provide patients with emergency care before they reach the hospital.
-They take courses in human anatomy, medical terminology and defibrillation.
-They also take CPR courses and receive their CPR card.
-The program takes about four months to complete, and credits can be transferred to the EMT-Paramedic certificate or associate's degree program.
+Students take courses in human anatomy, medical terminology and defibrillation.
+The program takes from 2-4 months to complete, and credits can be transferred to the EMT-Paramedic certificate or associate's degree program.
 Graduates can take the New York State Department of Health Certification Exam for EMT-Basic.

 Individuals who want to become an EMT-Paramedic can complete this certificate program in just one year.
-The program doesn't include general education courses, and students are not eligible for financial aid.
-It requires 36 course units to complete but is a non-credit program so can't be used toward a degree.
+The program doesn't include general education courses.
+It requires 20 course hours per week to complete.
 Students train to provide pre-hospital care in emergency situations.

 Associate in Applied Science in Emergency Medical Technician-Paramedic